Medicare Prescription Drug Plans Explained

 To qualify for Extra Help, Medicare beneficiaries need to submit proof of qualification to their plan administrator.
 Acceptable documents include proof of Supplemental Security Income, Extra Help Notice of Award letters from Social Security and Extra Help qualification letters from Medicare.
 Alternatively, proof of one's eligibility for or participation in Medicaid can be provided to prove eligibility.

-In some cases, older adults may be dually eligible9 for both Original Medicare and Medicaid.
-This typically means that they're eligible for Medicare based on their age and/or disability status and eligible for Medicaid based on income.
+In some cases, older adults may be dually eligible for both Original Medicare and Medicaid.9 This typically means that they're eligible for Medicare based on their age and/or disability status and eligible for Medicaid based on income.
 Dual-eligibility is often complicated; therefore, it's often best to seek assistance with benefits coordination from Medicare's State Health Insurance Assistance Program (SHIP)10, which is available in all states.

 In most cases, the beneficiary's Medicare plan covers costs first, leaving Medicaid to cover costs that aren't typically covered by Original Medicare or paying leftover balances if they apply.
 The exact coverage rules for dually eligible beneficiaries vary by state.